-Description of Project: The project proposes amendments to the City of San Diego Land Development Code in order to reduce regulatory requirements for accessory dwelling units.
-None of the amendments has a direct bearing upon airport related matters and do not include any physical improvements.
+Description of Project: The project proposes amendments to the Land Development Code to create a new classification for marijuana testing and production facilities using ALUCP standards for research & development.
+The amendments do not include any physical improvements.

 Noise Contours: The proposed project does not involve any actual development and thus does not impact any noise exposure contours of any ALUCP.